 Animals were an important part of the farm.
 Animals were raised for meat, eggs, and dairy for the family to use and sell.
 All members of the family would be involved with taking care of animals.
-Men would take care of the larger animals, making sure they have all the food, water, and care they need.
-Women would be in charge of processing the dairy and preserving vegetables and other produce from the garden that she also tended.
+Men would take care of the larger animals, making sure they had all the food, water, and care they need.
+Women would be in charge of processing the dairy and preserving vegetables and other produce from the garden that they also tended.
 Children would help in various ways with both parents.
 Children were responsible for taking care of the smaller animals such as chickens and miniature horses.
 They would also help with the baby animals that were raised on the farm.

 Take a trip around the farmstead and see the animals that would have been raised in the 1920s.

 The Farm has over 100 chickens in about 15 different breeds.
 Chickens would have been raised on farms in the 1920s for meat and eggs.
 Here at The Farm, we just use our chickens for eggs.
 Our chickens lay several colors of eggs including the classic white and brown but also some colors you might not expect.
 The Ameraucana, which is not a heritage breed, lay eggs of unique colors from olive green to robin’s egg blue.

 The Farm assists in conservation efforts by choosing breeds off the Livestock Conservancy List to have on The Farm.
 This list includes breeds that are critically endangered, threatened, on watch, recovering and a study.
 For more information about the Livestock Conservancy, click here.
 The Farm includes breeds from most of these categories.
 The Crevecoeur is on the critically endangered list.
 This means that there are fewer than 500 breeding birds in the United States and an estimated population of less than 1,000 globally.
 By having these breeds, we can promote education and conservation efforts to save these endangered breeds.